 Innovation Strike Teams

-The Innovation Strike Teams is a CFE-run program that consists of cross-functional teams of students from Engineering, Law, Medicine, Business and other programs that assess startup opportunities and provide them with actionable, data-based feedback.
+The Innovation Strike Teams is a CFE-run program that consists of interdisciplinary teams of U-M graduate students from Engineering, Law, Medicine, Business and other programs that assess startup opportunities and provide them with actionable, data-based feedback.
 This ‘learning-by-doing’ approach on a shoestring budget makes it efficient, effective and attractive for the startup projects, funding agencies and students.

 The program is currently closed to new applicants.
 Interested applicants can email firstname.lastname@example.org to indicate interest with attached CV for the future.

 Program is open to graduate students in any program.
 Upper-level undergraduates can also apply.